nextgis/docs_ngmobile/source/main.rst

 .. _ngmobile_attributes_table:

-Attributes table
+Features table
 -----------------

-Attributes table is designed to show and manage the contents of each vector layer in table format.
+Features table is designed to show and manage the contents of each vector layer in table format.

-To open Attributes table activate Layers tree panel and tap on the Contextual menu button next to the vector layer name (item 5 in :numref:`ngmobile_layer_tree_pic`).
+To open Features table activate Layers tree panel and tap on the Contextual menu button next to the vector layer name (item 5 in :numref:`ngmobile_layer_tree_pic`).
 This will pop up the contextual menu items as shown by item 6 in :numref:`ngmobile_layer_tree_pic`.
-There you need to select "Attributes".
+There you need to select "Features table".
 Depending on the screen size the panel could occupy the whole screen or just the right side (in this case there is a map with a highlighted geometry of the current attributes on the left side).

-Attributes table opens as shown in :numref:`ngmobile_attribute_table_pic` below.
+Features table opens as shown in :numref:`ngmobile_attribute_table_pic` below.

 .. figure:: _static/attribute_table.png
    :name: ngmobile_attribute_table_pic
    :align: center
    :height: 10cm

-   Attributes Table.
+   Features Table.

-If you tap any record (row) in the table, the Attributes table toolbar appears at the bottom of the screen.
+If you tap any record (row) in the table, the Features table toolbar appears at the bottom of the screen.
 This toolbar allows to manage features as shown below in :numref:`ngmobile_attribute_table_toolbar_pic`.

 .. figure:: _static/attribute_table_toolbar.png
    :name: ngmobile_attribute_table_toolbar_pic
    :align: center
    :height: 10cm

-   Attributes table toolbar.
+   Features table toolbar.

-   The numbers indicate: 1 - Close Attributes table; 2 - Layer name; 3 - Features attributes;  4 - Close toolbar; 5 - Selected feature ID; 6 - Show selected feature on the map; 7 - Delete selected feature; 8 - Open Attributes editing form.
+   The numbers indicate: 1 - Close Features table; 2 - Layer name; 3 - Features attributes;  4 - Close toolbar; 5 - Selected feature ID; 6 - Show selected feature on the map; 7 - Delete selected feature; 8 - Open Features table editing form.

-You can open the standard Attributes editing form as shown in :numref:`ngmobile_input_form_attributes_pic` by selecting "Open Attributes editing form" (see item 8 in :numref:`ngmobile_attribute_table_toolbar_pic`)
+You can open the standard Features table editing form as shown in :numref:`ngmobile_input_form_attributes_pic` by selecting "Open Features table editing form" (see item 8 in :numref:`ngmobile_attribute_table_toolbar_pic`)

 .. warning::
    If you tap on "Delete" button (see item 7 in :numref:`ngmobile_attribute_table_toolbar_pic`), the system will delete the selected feature immediately.
 You will be able to undo the removal, but if undo action is not applied in 5 seconds after removal, the feature gets deleted permanently.